zilllaiss/xyago/posts/rewritten-in-Go.md

 Now, the routing in Go is more similar to router library like Chi (actually one of my inspiration) or Express.js.

 Another big change that I had to make is that I need to implemented convert Markdown files myself, although it is easily handled as Go libraries for that already exists.

-> Side note: As I think most people do, I cr*nged at my old (and my first and only) post.

 ## The Reasons Why